MintKudos/mintgate-widget/README.md

 ```

 Example project in the repo:
-/examples/helloworld
+`/examples/hellowor`

+---
-To build a new version:
+Internal: to build a new NPM version
 ```bash
 yarn build
 yarn publish